drloring/katacoda-scenarios/nosql/redis-1/step2.md

 Now, if scale the deployment down with `kubectl scale --replicas=0 deployment/redis`{{execute}} and back up `kubectl scale --replicas=1 deployment/redis`{{execute}}.
 When the pod starts we can run `kubectl -it exec $(kubectl get po -o jsonpath="{.items[0].metadata.name}") -- redis-cli -a $REDIS_PASS`{{execute}} and `get this`{{execute}} to see that the data was persisted.

 Up to this point, we've been working with a single redis pod.
 Redis was built to support clustering in various configurations.
-Next we're going to look into how we can leverage redis clustering for our deployments.
+Next we're going to look into how we can leverage redis clustering for our deployments, ensure to exit out of the pod with `Ctrl+D` before proceeding.